 Incidence and Prevalence

-The risk factors for Bell’s palsy are not completely understood, but the chances of obtaining or having Bell’s palsy in one’s life may be one in 64 individuals.
-It is more commonly seen in patients who are pregnant have a family member with Bell’s palsy, have had previous Bell’s palsy as well as patients of Japanese ancestry.
-Other risk factors for patients with facial paralysis not necessarily related to Bell’s palsy include Lyme disease, typhoid fever, Guillain-Barré syndrome, trauma, temporal bone fracture, tumors including acoustic neuroma and other types of viruses.
+The risk factors for Bell’s palsy are not completely understood, but the chances of obtaining or having Bell’s palsy in one’s life may be 1 in 64 individuals.
+It is more commonly seen in patients who are pregnant, have a family member with Bell’s palsy, have had previous Bell’s palsy, as well as patients of Japanese ancestry.
+Other risk factors for patients with facial paralysis, not necessarily related to Bell’s palsy, include Lyme disease, typhoid fever, Guillain-Barré syndrome, trauma, temporal bone fracture, tumors including acoustic neuroma and other types of viruses.
 Again, it is extremely important to differentiate Bell’s palsy and facial paralysis.
 Facial paralysis is a general term given to all patients who have weakness of their face including patients with Bell’s palsy.
 Bell’s palsy is a subset of patients who have facial paralysis that is a resultant of a virus reactivation from herpes simplex virus.

-Patients who develop Bell’s palsy fall into three groups: The first group, which includes 85% of individuals who have Bell’s palsy completely recover from the Bell’s palsy with no noticeable deformity or issue.
+Patients who develop Bell’s palsy fall into one of three groups: The first group, which includes 85% of individuals who have Bell’s palsy, completely recover from the Bell’s palsy with no noticeable deformity or issue.
 10% of individuals have incomplete recovery with synkinesis and partial facial weakness.
 5% of the patients have complete facial paralysis and significant synkinesis.
-In this 5% of individuals extreme care must be made to make sure that there is not a missing tumor or other causes that may not be related to Bell’s palsy.
-Individuals who have risks factors that may increase the chance of having a worst outcome include: not having medical treatment immediately after the onset of Bell’s palsy, pregnancy, and presenting with severe facial paralysis.
+In this 5% of individuals, extreme care must be made to make sure that there is not a missing tumor or other causes that may not be related to Bell’s palsy.
+Risk factors that may increase the chance of having a worse outcome include: not having medical treatment immediately after the onset of Bell’s palsy, pregnancy, and presenting with severe facial paralysis.

 For patients with facial paralysis and/or synkinesis who are unable to effectively smile, selective neurolysis is the most advanced treatment available.
 Selective neurolysis is a surgical procedure that involves the surgeon releasing the platysma muscle (the muscle that pulls the mouth downward) and decreasing nerve activity in the nerves that counteract the smile mechanism so that the mouth can once again turn upward, restoring the patient’s ability to smile.